Let’s keep Woody out of this

 No more overheated insults.
 And, please, no more picking on Woody.

-To understand how much your financial adviser is getting paid, you have to ask the right question.
+To understand how much your financial advisor is getting paid, you have to ask the right question.

 “What do you charge?” is not it.